Sectors

 GT4 works across a range of sectors where ground behaviour and geotechnical performance are critical to safety, cost, schedule, and long-term asset integrity.

-Our experience spans mining-focused environments as well as broader infrastructure and project contexts where geotechnical uncertainty plays a central role in decision-making.
+Our experience spans both mining and civils-focused environments as well as broader infrastructure and project contexts where geotechnical uncertainty plays a central role in decision-making.
 While the technical challenges vary by sector, a common theme is the need for clear, defensible engineering input to support complex decisions under uncertainty.

 GT4’s approach is to adapt technical methods, level of analysis, and advisory input to suit the specific requirements, constraints, and risk profile of each sector and project environment, rather than applying a uniform methodology.